chibui191/bitcoin_volatility_forecasting/README.md

 As briefly mentioned in the Final Notebook, I think there's potential application of WaveNet in the forecasting of volatility, and would like to explore that option in the future.

 In addition, it's common knowledge that economic events could affect markets' dynamics.
 Since cryptocurrencies have cerain nuances that are different from other stocks and commodities', adding in regular economic calendars' events might not be the most relevant.
-I am currently still doing more research on the types of events that could have driven Bitcoin movements, and would like to incorporate that in another set of Multivariate LSTM models in the future to hopefully improve predictive power even more.
+I am currently still doing more research on the types of events that could have driven Bitcoin movements (ie events indicating/signaling an increase in Bitcoin adoption), and would like to incorporate that in another set of Multivariate LSTM models in the future to hopefully improve predictive power even more.

 Another goal of mine is to extend the forecasting horizon to 30 days instead of 7.
 30-day-out predictions would be able to bring a lot of values to option trading, as options contract cycles are usually expressed in terms of months.